ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

   ![Architecture](images/solution53-powerai-vision/architecture_diagram.png)

+1. User logs into a backend application running in a VSI with PowerAI vision trial preinstalled to train and deploy a deep learning model(API)
+2. User deploys a web application to a front-end subnet on [{{site.data.keyword.vpc_short}} provisioned using {{site.data.keyword.bplong_notm}}
+3. The front-end app interacts with the back-end API
+4. User uploads an image for classification to the front-end web app

 ## Before you begin
 {: #prereqs}

-1. [Download and configure](https://github.com/IBM-Cloud/terraform-provider-ibm) the IBM Cloud Terraform provider (0.17.3 or later)
-2. Obtain your [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.
+1. Obtain your [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.
-3. If you don't have an SSH key on your local machine, [refer to these instructions for creating a key](/docs/vpc?topic=vpc-ssh-keys).
+2. If you don't have an SSH key on your local machine, [refer to these instructions for creating a key](/docs/vpc?topic=vpc-ssh-keys).
 By default, the private key is found at `$HOME/.ssh/id_rsa`.
 [Upload your public SSH key](https://{DomainName}/vpc/compute/sshKeys) to IBM Cloud and save the UUID for future reference.

-## Deploy a PowerAI Vision Trial
+## Provision a PowerAI Vision Trial service
-{: #deploy_powerai_vision}
+{: #provision_powerai_vision}
 In this section, you will provision a PowerAI vision Trial service.
 Once successfully provisioned, the result is a VPC, subnet and a VSI where PowerAI Vision trial is pre-installed.

 1. Create [PowerAI vision trial](https://{DomainName}/catalog/services/powerai) service from the [{{site.data.keyword.Bluemix}} catalog](https://{DomainName}/catalog).